 Programs: Transitional Housing, Level 1

 Our Transitional Housing Level 1 program includes subsidized housing, nutritional meals, and individual and group counseling for up to one year.
-Graduates of the 28-day alcohol and substance abuse rehab program at Harris House receive priority admission.
+Graduates of the intensive inpatient substance abuse rehab program at Harris House receive priority admission.
 For others, the admission process requires an appointment for a screening interview, at which time a mutual decision will be made regarding the appropriateness of this program.
 Once accepted and placed on a waiting list, the individual must call Harris House every week day to hold a place on the list.

 The Transitional Housing Level 1 program (previously known as our long-term residential program) is designed to provide ongoing alcohol and substance abuse treatment.
 Classes are provided to give clients insight into dealing with issues that could become relapse triggers, including anger management, trauma recovery, stress management, parenting skills, and family reunification.
 Employment skills are emphasized, including resume preparation, job targeting, and interviewing practice.